 Later that day we checked into our home for the last 6 years, The Oak Tree Lodge in Paarl, a charming and quiet place on the Main Road in Paarl.

 Day 2 took us to the beautiful Franschhoek area.
 We enjoyed our first wine tasting of the day at Maison Estate, a modern exclusive estate just a few minutes outside of town.
 We gathered around a massive wood table in the garden where we tasted a few stunning wines and some really great home-made food.
 Shortly thereafter we made our way to Huguenot Chocolates for a delightful demonstration.

-Lunch was served at the Bistro at Blauwklippen in Stellenbosch, Gourmet platters with homemade goodies and fresh bread was on the menu.
-After lunch we had an insightful gin tasting, amazing to see what variety of craft gins are produced in South Africa.
+Lunch was served at the Bistro at Blauwklippen in Stellenbosch, Gourmet platters with homemade goodies and fresh bread were on the menu.
+After lunch, we had an insightful gin tasting, amazing to see what variety of craft gins are produced in South Africa.

 We visited Jason Bakery, owned and run by one of the school’s alumni for our last lunch.

 Overall a great experience with our second-year students filled with lots of fun and learning.